arduino/ArduinoCore-samd/README.md

-The MattairTech SAM M0+ Core is a fork from arduino/ArduinoCore-samd on GitHub, which will be used to maintain Arduino support for MattairTech branded boards (see https://www.mattairtech.com/) as well as "Generic" boards.
+The MattairTech SAM M0+ Core is a fork from arduino/ArduinoCore-samd on GitHub, which will be used to maintain Arduino support for MattairTech branded boards (see https://www.mattairtech.com/) as well as for "Generic" boards.

 * Supports the SAMD21, SAMD11, SAML21, and SAMC21.
 * Supports four clock sources (two crystals, internal oscillator, and USB calibrated).